awsdocs/iam-user-guide/doc_source/access_policies.md

   + **Customer managed policies** – Managed policies that you create and manage in your AWS account\.
 Customer managed policies provide more precise control over your policies than AWS managed policies\.
 + **Inline policies** – Policies that you add directly to a single user, group, or role\.
 Inline policies maintain a strict one\-to\-one relationship between a policy and an identity\.
 They are deleted when you delete the identity\.

-To learn how to choose between managed and inline policies, see [Choosing Between Managed Policies and Inline Policies](access_policies_managed-vs-inline.md#choosing-managed-or-inline)\.
+To learn how to choose between managed and inline policies, see [Choosing between managed policies and inline policies](access_policies_managed-vs-inline.md#choosing-managed-or-inline)\.

-### Resource\-Based Policies<a name="policies_resource-based"></a>
+### Resource\-based policies<a name="policies_resource-based"></a>

 Resource\-based policies are JSON policy documents that you attach to a resource such as an Amazon S3 bucket\.
 These policies grant the specified principal permission to perform specific actions on that resource and defines under what conditions this applies\.
 Resource\-based policies are inline policies\.
 There are no managed resource\-based policies\.

 To enable cross\-account access, you can specify an entire account or IAM entities in another account as the principal in a resource\-based policy\.
 Adding a cross\-account principal to a resource\-based policy is only half of establishing the trust relationship\.
 When the principal and the resource are in separate AWS accounts, you must also use an identity\-based policy to grant the principal access to the resource\.
 However, if a resource\-based policy grants access to a principal in the same account, no additional identity\-based policy is required\.

 The IAM service supports only one type of resource\-based policy called a role *trust policy*, which is attached to an IAM role\.
 An IAM role is both an identity and a resource that supports resource\-based policies\.
 For that reason, you must attach both a trust policy and an identity\-based policy to an IAM role\.
 Trust policies define which principal entities \(accounts, users, roles, and federated users\) can assume the role\.
-To learn how IAM roles are different from other resource\-based policies, see [How IAM Roles Differ from Resource\-based Policies](id_roles_compare-resource-policies.md)\.
+To learn how IAM roles are different from other resource\-based policies, see [How IAM roles differ from resource\-based policies](id_roles_compare-resource-policies.md)\.

-To see which other services support resource\-based policies, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md)\.
-To learn more about resource\-based policies, see [Identity\-Based Policies and Resource\-Based Policies](access_policies_identity-vs-resource.md)\.
+To see which other services support resource\-based policies, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md)\.
+To learn more about resource\-based policies, see [Identity\-based policies and resource\-based policies](access_policies_identity-vs-resource.md)\.
 To learn whether principals in accounts outside of your zone of trust \(trusted organization or account\) have access to assume your roles, see [What is IAM Access Analyzer?](https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html)\.

-### IAM Permissions Boundaries<a name="policies_bound"></a>
+### IAM permissions boundaries<a name="policies_bound"></a>

 A permissions boundary is an advanced feature in which you set the maximum permissions that an identity\-based policy can grant to an IAM entity\.
 When you set a permissions boundary for an entity, the entity can perform only the actions that are allowed by both its identity\-based policies and its permissions boundaries\.
 Resource\-based policies that specify the user or role as the principal are not limited by the permissions boundary\.
 An explicit deny in any of these policies overrides the allow\.
-For more information about permissions boundaries, see [Permissions Boundaries for IAM Entities](access_policies_boundaries.md)\.
+For more information about permissions boundaries, see [Permissions boundaries for IAM entities](access_policies_boundaries.md)\.

-### Service Control Policies \(SCPs\)<a name="policies_scp"></a>
+### Service control policies \(SCPs\)<a name="policies_scp"></a>

 AWS Organizations is a service for grouping and centrally managing the AWS accounts that your business owns\.
 If you enable all features in an organization, then you can apply service control policies \(SCPs\) to any or all of your accounts\.
 SCPs are JSON policies that specify the maximum permissions for an organization or organizational unit \(OU\)\.
 The SCP limits permissions for entities in member accounts, including each AWS account root user\.
 An explicit deny in any of these policies overrides the allow\.

 For more information about Organizations and SCPs, see [How SCPs Work](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_about-scps.html) in the *AWS Organizations User Guide*\.

-### Access Control Lists \(ACLs\)<a name="policies_acl"></a>
+### Access control lists \(ACLs\)<a name="policies_acl"></a>

 Access control lists \(ACLs\) are service policies that allow you to control which principals in another account can access a resource\.
 ACLs cannot be used to control access for a principal within the same account\.
 ACLs are similar to resource\-based policies, although they are the only policy type that does not use the JSON policy document format\.
 Amazon S3, AWS WAF, and Amazon VPC are examples of services that support ACLs\.
 To learn more about ACLs, see [Access Control List \(ACL\) Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html) in the *Amazon Simple Storage Service Developer Guide*\.

-### Session Policies<a name="policies_session"></a>
+### Session policies<a name="policies_session"></a>

 Session policies are advanced policies that you pass in a parameter when you programmatically create a temporary session for a role or federated user\.
 The permissions for a session are the intersection of the identity\-based policies for the IAM entity \(user or role\) used to create the session and the session policies\.
 Permissions can also come from a resource\-based policy\.
 An explicit deny in any of these policies overrides the allow\.

 You can create role session and pass session policies programmatically using the `AssumeRole`, `AssumeRoleWithSAML`, or `AssumeRoleWithWebIdentity` API operations\.
 You can pass a single JSON inline session policy document using the `Policy` parameter\.
 You can use the `PolicyArns` parameter to specify up to 10 managed session policies\.
-For more information about creating a role session, see [Requesting Temporary Security Credentials](id_credentials_temp_request.md)\.
+For more information about creating a role session, see [Requesting temporary security credentials](id_credentials_temp_request.md)\.

 When you create a federated user session, you use an IAM user's access keys to programmatically call the `GetFederationToken` API operation\.
 You must also pass session policies\.
 The resulting session's permissions are the intersection of the IAM user's identity\-based policy and the session policy\.
-For more information about creating a federated user session, see [[GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)—Federation Through a Custom Identity Broker](id_credentials_temp_request.md#api_getfederationtoken)\.
+For more information about creating a federated user session, see [[GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)—federation through a custom identity broker](id_credentials_temp_request.md#api_getfederationtoken)\.

 A resource\-based policy can specify the ARN of the user or role as a principal\.
 In that case, the permissions from the resource\-based policy are added to the role or user's identity\-based policy before the session is created\.
 The session policy limits the total permissions granted by the resource\-based policy and the identity\-based policy\.
 The resulting session's permissions are the intersection of the session policies and either the resource\-based policy or the identity\-based policy\.